Earl Sweatshirt: 2012: Return from Samoa

+2013: Doris

 On November 2, Kgositsile released his first solo single since his return from Samoa, titled "Chum".
-On December 4, Kgositsile announced that his debut studio album would be called Doris.
-That same day the music video for "Chum" was posted on YouTube.
+On December 4, he announced that his debut studio album would be called Doris.
+That same day, the music video for "Chum" was posted onto YouTube.
 Doris was reported early on to feature vocals and/or production from Tyler, the Creator, Frank Ocean, Ommas Keith, Thundercat, Domo Genesis, Mac Miller, the Neptunes, Christian Rich, Vince Staples, BadBadNotGood, Pharrell Williams, Samiyam, The Alchemist, Casey Veggies, The Internet and RZA.
 On March 6, 2013, while performing with Flying Lotus and Mac Miller, Earl premiered three new songs off Doris: "Burgundy" produced by Pharrell Williams, "Hive" featuring Vince Staples, and "Guild" featuring Mac Miller.
 Kgositsile also confirmed the next single to be titled "Whoa" featuring Tyler, the Creator.
-The song was released to iTunes on March 12, 2013 along with the music video, which was directed by Tyler, the Creator.
+The song was released to iTunes on March 12, 2013, along with the music video, which was directed by Tyler, the Creator.

 Doris was released on August 20, 2013, under Tan Cressida and Columbia Records.
 Doris featured guest appearances from Odd Future members Domo Genesis, Frank Ocean, Tyler, the Creator, along with Vince Staples, RZA, Casey Veggies and Mac Miller.
-Production was primarily handled by Kgositsile under the pseudonym randomblackdude and production duo Christian Rich.
+Production was primarily handled by Kgositsile under the pseudonym “randomblackdude” and production duo Christian Rich.
 Additional production was provided by Matt Martians, the Neptunes, RZA, Samiyam, BadBadNotGood, Frank Ocean, and Tyler, the Creator.
 In September 2013, Complex named Kgositsile the tenth best producer in hip hop.
-Upon its release, Doris was met with universal critical acclaim from music critics, including perfect scores by The Guardian and Los Angeles Times, which praised Kgositsile's rhyme schemes and lyrics along with the gritty underground production.
+Upon its release, Doris was met with critical acclaim from music critics, including perfect scores by The Guardian and The Los Angeles Times, which praised Kgositsile's rhyme schemes and lyrics along with the gritty underground production.
 The album also fared well commercially, debuting at number five on the US Billboard 200 and number one on US Top Rap Albums chart.